 Location: On the midline of the chest and in between your nipples, about three to four finger-widths above the base of the breastbone.

-This point is especially helpful for treating nausea and vomiting, gastrointestinal discomfort, fatigue, and stress (15).
+This point is especially helpful for treating nausea and vomiting, gastrointestinal discomfort, fatigue, and help in stress reduction (15).
 It could also be helpful in cases of breast pain and abscess.

 Location: On the lateral side of the leg, four-finger width down the bottom of the knee cap, one thumb breadth towards the outside of the shin bone.

-Location: On the top of the foot, in between 4th and 5th metatarsal bones, the depression lateral to the tendon of extensor digit minimi of the foot.
+Location: On the top of the foot, in between the 4th and 5th metatarsal bones, the depression lateral to the tendon of extensor digiti minimi of the foot.

 Certain acupuncture points are considered contraindicated during pregnancy although there is no consensus about their effects.
 The points that are to be avoided until 37 weeks are known as the forbidden points and are:

 SP6 (spleen 6), LI4 (large intestine 4), BL60 (bladder 60), BL67 (bladder 67), GB21 (gallbladder 21), lower abdomen points CV3 – CV7 (conception vessel 3 – 7) and sacral points BL27 – BL34 (bladder 27 – 34) (16).

 When Can You Consider Going To Acupuncture During Pregnancy?

 You should talk to your healthcare provider to decide about the best time to start acupuncture.
 While some advise starting the therapy in the second trimester, others recommend acupuncture from the first trimester when nausea, heartburn, and other first trimester symptoms occur.

 The acupuncture therapist may determine whether to offer the treatment every week or every month.
 You may also begin acupuncture in preparation for labor and continue after delivery to support recovery.

 Acupuncture Safety Tips For Pregnant Women

 If you are planning to go for acupuncture to get relief from some common problems, you may consider the below tips.

 - Consider your health: Take into consideration your health condition, medications that you are using, and serious issues if any.